chtoucas/Abc/README.md

 Features
 --------

-- A strict Option type.
+- A strict Option type for C#.
 - Utilities to write code in the ROP style (Railway Oriented Programming).

 Quick start with `Maybe<T>`
 ---------------------------

+An Option type or Maybe type (a better fit for what we use it for here), is like a box containing a value or no value at all.

-An Option type can help preventing null reference exceptions, but that's not the point, it really forces us to think about the outcome of a computation.
-We shall see a few real-world use cases below (web, UI, logging, to be written...).
+It can help preventing null reference exceptions, but that's not the point, it really forces us to think about the outcome of a computation.
+We shall see a few real-world use cases.

+First, it differs from a nullable in that it applies to both value types and reference types.
+Then, it is also possible to create a _maybe_ of a _maybe_ (`Maybe<Maybe<T>>`).
+Also a nullable reference type, like `string?`, is just a string type to which C# adds a special (sentinel) value, the `null` value.

 #### Construct a _maybe_
 ```csharp